There is an immense number of ways in which the Celtic knot design can be used.

-Today I am going to break down the meaning of the Celtic Knot.
-Along with that, the various ways a Celtic knot can exist.
+Today, I am going to break down the meaning of the Celtic Knot.
+Along with that, there are various ways a Celtic knot can exist.
+Celtic knots and meanings come in different shapes and forms, and I will share eight different types.

-So if you are possibly looking for that next tattoo, art piece or clothing, you can make the best decision.
+So, if you are possibly looking for that next Celtic tattoo, Celtic art piece, Celtic clothing or even wedding rings, I will make sure that you can make the best decision.

 Not just in Ireland but around the world in many shapes and designs.
-The Celts genuinely hold a special place in history, and it is through this I am going to break down the Celtic Knot.
+It is truly an ancient Celtic symbol.
+The Celts genuinely hold a special place in history; through this, I am going to break down the Celtic Knot.

 Did you know there are over eight basic variations of the Celtic Knot!?